John Paul Hammerschmidt Fellowship

 - All majors are encouraged to apply

-Note: The selected JPH Fellow will be expected to stay in Washington, DC for the full seven weeks.
+Note: The selected JPH Fellow will be expected to stay in Washington, DC for the full eight weeks.

 - Completed JPH Fellowship application